Rosefae/BYOBS/README.md

 ## Installation

+1. Clone this repo.
-1. Create an `.env` file (see below for sample file)
+2. Create an `.env` file in the project root (see below for sample file)
+3. If you're planning to run this in a docker container:
+    1. Create a `/data/` and `/renders/` directory in the root.
+    2. Update `compose.yaml`.
+In particular, `DATA_GROUP_OWNER_ID` should be the id of the group owner of the `/data/` and `/renders/` directories
-2. `docker compose up --build`
+    3. `docker compose up --build`
+4. If you're not in a docker container:
+    1. Make sure you are on the right version of NPM, then `npm install`
+    2. `npm start`

 Note that the docker container is set up to foward the configuration stuff to a different port than the one that the actual devices will be talking to.
-This is to facilitate allowing different access to each.
+This is to facilitate allowing different access permissions to each (see `nginx.conf` for details).

 ### Sample `.env` File